 You will see hazakura, cherry blossom trees whose blossoms have been replaced with fresh green leaves, anywhere from April to May.
 The contrast between the dainty pale pink petals and the vibrant green leaves is nature’s signal for summer to make its entrance.
 When you see hazakura, you’re witnessing the change in seasons, a sayonara to spring.

 Q7.
-Where should I go?
+Where are cherry blossom trees found in Japan?
 When should I go?
 What can I expect to see there?

 It’s said that Japan has 600 species of cherry blossom trees.
 Eighty percent of them are somei-yoshino.
 When cherry blossoms reach peak bloom depends on their region and species.
 For example, some varieties in Okinawa bloom as early as January, while trees in other areas of Japan don’t bloom until mid-May.
 Furthermore, trees in Hokkaido stay in bloom much longer compared to other regions.